jnweaver/Weekly-Work-Log/README.md

 ## July 7, 2014
 * Compiled Google Analytics data about use of Departmental Directory link on wisc.edu in prep for a meeting about the directory
+* Researched NetScaler app delivery controller to better understand how it can be configured to handle caching

 ## June 30, 2014